exavolt/exavolt.github.io/content/posts/arch-modularizing-an-app/index.md

     └── chat_service.dart
 ```

 Both of these projects are NOT [modular](https://en.wikipedia.org/wiki/Modular_programming).
-The reason is because they group together various business into folders, e.g., in the folder `repositories` we can find `user_repository` and `chat_repository` which both are coming from two different business domains.
+The reason is because they group together various business into folders, e.g., in the folder `repositories` we can find `user_repository` and `chat_repository` which both are coming from two different, unrelated business domains.

 ---